-The Nomination Committee is comprised of Mr. Manuel B. Zamora, Jr., as Chairman, and Mr. Fulgencio S. Factoran, Jr. (Independent Director) and Mr. Toru Higo as members.
-Mr. Takeshi Kubota was a member of the Committee until his resignation on 06 November 2017.
-He was replaced by Mr. Higo who was appointed as member by the Board on March 14, 2018.
+The Nomination Committee is comprised of Mr. Manuel B. Zamora, Jr., as Chairman, and Mr. Fulgencio S. Factoran, Jr., as member, the latter being an Independent Director.
+Mr. Takeshi Kubota was the third member of the Committee until his resignation on 06 November 2017.
+He was replaced by Mr. Toru Higo who was appointed by the Board on March 14, 2018.
 The Nomination Committee reports to the Board and held one meeting in 2017, wherein all three members were present.